 My process is intuitive and messy by design.
 I follow light, emotion, and instinct more than scripts or storyboards.
 I’m interested in what emerges when control is loosened, when life bleeds into art.

-At its heart, my work is about connection: between people, between inner and outer worlds, between past and present.
-It’s an ongoing search for meaning in movement, a space where the personal becomes shared, collective.
+At its heart, my work is about presence: what remains, what transforms, and what resists definition.
+It’s an ongoing search for meaning in movement, a space where the personal becomes collective, where emotion turns into form.

 Available for commissions agostinacerullo@gmail.com